 Tempura-Hashbraun smiled for the first time, showing that he had replaced his teeth with credit registers.

 6Pack slipped his tongue into the jack, checked the pilot light, and hit the ON switch.
-For an instant he smelled scallions sizzling in butter, the iron tang of an omlette pan,a nd then he was inside.
+For an instant he smelled scallions sizzling in butter, the iron tang of an omelette pan, and then he was inside.

 Ahead of him, a ziggurat rose halfway to infinity, looking like a corporate bar chart.
-But it was not a savings and loan, nor a humongous tax shelter.
+But it was neither a savings and loan nor a humongous tax shelter.
 It was a wedding cake.

 He rushed forward, surpassing the rate of inflation.
 Tier upon tier leapt into clarity, as an army of menacing custard eclairs streaked past below.